ZachariahSWS/ZachariahSWS.github.io/documents/industrial-mobilization-plan-1936.md

 ## Section F. Advisory Committee

-This committee is composed of representatives from the State, War, Navy, Agriculture, and Commerce Departments, the War Resources Administration, and the United States Maritime Com- mission.
-The purpose of the committee is to advise in the formula- tion of policies and plans in order to insure coordinated action by the agencies represented.
+This committee is composed of representatives from the State, War, Navy, Agriculture, and Commerce Departments, the War Resources Administration, and the United States Maritime Commission.
+The purpose of the committee is to advise in the formulation of policies and plans in order to insure coordinated action by the agencies represented.

 ## Section G. Administration Division